This Article on “DISHONOURING OF CHEQUES” is written by Lenna Joshy, student of Government Law College, Thrissur.

 Mens rea is not required to constitute an offence U/S 138

 The parliament objected to strengthen the use of cheques, distinct from other negotiable instruments, as mercantile tender and therefore it became essential for Section 138 to be freed from the requirement of proving mens rea [guilty state of mind].
 Section 139 carves out the presumption that the holder of a cheque has received it for the discharge of any liability.
 Section 140 clarifies that it will not be available as a defence to the drawer that he had no reason to believe, when he issued the cheque, that it would be dishonoured, Dashrath Rupsingh Rathod v.
 State of Maharashtra,8

 The procedure prescribed under section 138 of the Act talks about the punishment in cases of cheques but does not lay down the process to be followed during the investigation of the said offences.

 For the parties to initiate prosecution, the payee or holder in due course claiming payment is required to file a written complaint before the appropriate authority having territorial jurisdiction.

-The complaint filed should mention all allegations that the payee seeks to make against the drawer of the dishonoured cheque and those allegations should be based on the following conditions that constitute the offence of dishonouring of cheque under Section 138 of the N.I.
+The complaint filed should mention all allegations that the payee seeks to make against the drawer of the dishonoured cheque and those allegations should be based on the following conditions that constitute the offence of dishonouring of cheques under Section 138 of the N.I.
 Act: